zenorocha/liferay-learn/docs/dxp/7.x/en/using-search/getting-started/searching-for-content.md

 # Searching for Content

 All indexed content (a.k.a. _assets_ in Liferay DXP) can be returned as search results.
 [Custom content can also be indexed](https://help.liferay.com/hc/en-us/articles/360032260612-Model-Entity-Indexing-Framework), so your installation might have additional asset types beyond the ones included by default.
+The following image shows an example of the different types of content that is indexed in Liferay DXP:

 ![If these apps are deployed, their content is searchable by default.](./searching-for-content/images/08.png)